python-control/python-control/doc/conventions.rst

-For linear time invariant (LTI) systems, the :func:`impulse_response`, :func:`initial_response`, and :func:`step_response` functions will automatically compute the time vector based on the poles and zeros of system.
+For linear time invariant (LTI) systems, the :func:`impulse_response`, :func:`initial_response`, and :func:`step_response` functions will automatically compute the time vector based on the poles and zeros of the system.
 If a list of systems is passed, a common time vector will be computed and a list of responses will be returned in the form of a :class:`TimeResponseList` object.
-The :func:`force_response` function can also take a list of systems, to which a single common input is applied.
+The :func:`forced_response` function can also take a list of systems, to which a single common input is applied.
-The :class:`TimeResponseList` object has a `plot()` method that will plot each of the reponses in turn, using a sequence of different colors with appropriate titles and legends.
+The :class:`TimeResponseList` object has a `plot()` method that will plot each of the responses in turn, using a sequence of different colors with appropriate titles and legends.

 In addition the :func:`input_output_response` function, which handles